7.92×57mm Mauser: 8mm S Patrone

-In German military service the Patrone 88 was replaced in 1904 and 1905 by the S Patrone.
-As the bolt thrust of the 7.92×57mm Mauser is relatively low compared to many other service rounds used in the early 20th century, many arms originally chambered for the Patrone 88 could be and were adapted for chambering the S Patrone by reaming out metal from the chamber as it required a wider chamber throat to take the differently shaped and thicker brass of the new S Patrone.
+In the German military service the Patrone 88 was replaced in 1904 and 1905 by the S Patrone.
+Many arms originally chambered for the Patrone 88 could be and were adapted for chambering the S Patrone by reaming out metal from the chamber as it required a wider chamber throat to take the differently shaped and thicker brass of the new S Patrone.
+Other military arms chambered for different 8 mm cartridges were also converted to the S-Patrone.

-The rimless cartridge cases have been used as the parent cases for several other necked-down and necked-up cartridges and a rimmed variant.
+The rimless cartridge case has been used as the parent case for several other necked-down and necked-up cartridges, and as the 8x57IS, has produced a rimmed variant, the 8x57IRS, which has also been used as a parent case for other cartridges with varying necked up or down diameters.